projectdiscovery/nuclei/README.md

-   -c, -concurrency int               maximum number of templates to be executed in parallel (default 25) -hbs, -headless-bulk-size int      maximum number of headless hosts to be analyzed in parallel per template (default 10) -headc, -headless-concurrency int  maximum number of headless templates to be executed in parallel (default 10)
+   -c, -concurrency int               maximum number of templates to be executed in parallel (default 25) -hbs, -headless-bulk-size int      maximum number of headless hosts to be analyzed in parallel per template (default 10) -headc, -headless-concurrency int  maximum number of headless templates to be executed in parallel (default 10) -jsc, -js-concurrency int          maximum number of javascript runtimes to be executed in parallel (default 120) -pc, -payload-concurrency int      max payload concurrency for each template (default 25)

 OPTIMIZATIONS:
    -timeout int                     time to wait in seconds before timeout (default 10)